lmorg/murex/docs/commands/runtime.md

 ### Usage in scripts

-`runtime` should not be used in scripts because the output of `runtime` may be subject to change as and when the internal mechanics of _murex_ change.
+`runtime` should not be used in scripts because the output of `runtime` may be subject to change as and when the internal mechanics of Murex change.
-The purpose behind `runtime` is not to provide an API but rather to provide a verbose "dump" of the internal running state of _murex_.
+The purpose behind `runtime` is not to provide an API but rather to provide a verbose "dump" of the internal running state of Murex.

 If you require a stable API to script against then please use the respective command line tool.
 For example `fid-list` instead of `runtime --fids`.
 Some